 Salzburg is not only devoted to the traditional.
 A lively art and culture scene with a plethora of galleries and event venues embraces the avant-garde, the unconventional and the future-oriented.

-plays a leading role in Salzburg's modern culture scene.
-Born in Carinthia
+plays a leading role in the modern culture scene

-, Ropac has owned a gallery in Mozart
+, Ropac has owned a gallery in the city of Mozart

-'s city for over 20 years.
-In 1983 he founded the Galerie Thaddaeus Ropac, moving from Kaigasse to Arenbergstrasse and ultimately to the Kast Villa on Mirabell Square.
-Specialized in contemporary European and North American paintings and sculptures.
+for over 20 years.
+In 1983 he founded the Galerie Thaddaeus Ropac, moving from Kaigasse to Arenbergstrasse and ultimately to the Kast Villa on Mirabell Square

 , combining the ancient structure with modern architecture and art.
 The program includes artists such as Manfred Erjautz, Ross Bleckner, Ruth Root, Keith Vaughn and Giovanni Castell.